First Time Homebuyers – Do’s and Don’ts

 So, the time has come and you are looking at buying your first home.
 Congratulations!

 The home buying process is the epitome of an emotional roller coaster.
+The current real estate market has buyers and sellers happy.
+Don’t let that happiness turn into a financial disaster!
 That is why I have come up with a list of some Dos and Don’ts to keep in mind when you are on the hunt.

 DON’T GO FOR THE FIXER-UPPER